What is the Written Down Value Method?

 Example #1

 Let us take the example of ABC Company.
-The business purchased the asset for $35,000, and the business depreciates the asset at the rate of 50 percent on an annual basis.
+The business purchased the asset for $35,000, and the business depreciates the asset at the rate of 50 percent annually.
 The asset has a useful life of four years.
 Help the management arrive at the effective value of the asset at the end of its useful life.

 Solution: